Web-running Video Shows of Selected Events

 combined with Art Show & Sale

 Each march three volunteer cross-training classes are held at Empire Mine SHP (in 2008, March 12, 13, 14 from 8:45 AM to Noon) followed by three classes specific to the South Yuba River SP (March 15, 19, April 5 from 9:00 AM to Noon).
 This video shows activities volunteers perform at SYRSP, to help potential volunteers decide if they would be interested and what activities interest them most.
-If you are encouraged to join us, please call the Visitor Center at 530-432-2546 to reserve a place in the March 2009 classes, and drop into the Visitor Center to learn how you can help in 2008.
+If you are encouraged to join us, please call the Visitor Center at 530-432-2546 to reserve a place in the next March class series, and drop into the Visitor Center to learn how you can help.

 Docent Activities